 On the last morning, I needed to leave by 7 am to get my flight.
 When I mentioned this reception offered to put together a breakfast box and book in someone to pick up my bags.
 Once I got to the front desk my car keys were waiting,

 Once outside the car was there and my case had even been put in the boot for me.
 This type of attention to detail was evident all throughout our lovely stay and a key part of why this is one of the best hotels in Puglia.

 It definitely felt like Borgo Egnazia was mostly filled with Italians – which I always think is a good sign!
 If it doesn’t suit you to stay there I highly recommend coming for at least one meal.Check prices and availability for Borgo Egnazia

 2. Things to do in Puglia – Visit Ostuni

-This gorgeous white city is set on a hilltop only 8km from the sea.
+This gorgeous white city is set on a hilltop only 8km from the sea and one of the key Puglia destinations.
 It was raining when we visited but still very cute.
-It is not easy to find your way around – apparently, the town was built without a plan which makes perfect sense after you have visited!
+It is not easy to find your way around the narrow streets – apparently, the town was built without a plan which makes perfect sense after you have visited!
 However, like many of these towns, the best thing to do when visiting Ostuni is to just explore and get a bit lost in the back streets.

 If you’re looking for somewhere to stay near Ostuni check out this post on Italian Villa Corte Dei Massapi.